simonmeusel/MuteSpotifyAds/README.md

 Thanks to [Artem Gordinsky](https://github.com/ArtemGordinsky/) and the [other contributors](https://github.com/ArtemGordinsky/Spotifree#thanks) of [Spotifree](https://github.com/ArtemGordinsky/Spotifree)!
 Thanks to [vadian](https://stackoverflow.com/users/5044042/vadian) for the [help](https://stackoverflow.com/questions/51068410/osx-tick-menu-bar-checkbox/51068836#51068836)!
-Thanks to [BaldEagleX02](https://github.com/BaldEagleX02) for restart-spotify feature
+Thanks to [BaldEagleX02](https://github.com/BaldEagleX02) for the restart-spotify feature and help with the documentation!

 ## License